ahw0/Database-RisiKo/README.md

 game: Armed Forces, Fighting and Moving.
 All three phases are managed through shifts.
 A turn represents the exact occurrence of all three phases.
 It is managed by increasing sequential numeric values.
 Each player's turn will be associated with the player three phases.
 The choice of the player to handle the turn is handled by the database.
-This associates with each player, in addition to his previously seen ID, another numeric value randomly chosen from the set of values ranging from one to the exact number of players (for example, a 4 player game will make the set of values 1 to 4).
-These The values associated with the players determine, from the smallest to the greatest, the exact order they come from played the round of a match.
+These associates with each player, in addition to his previously seen ID, another numeric value is randomly chosen from the set of values ranging from one to the exact number of players (for example, a 4 player game will make the set of values 1 to 4).
+These values associated with the players determine, from the smallest to the greatest, the exact order they come from played the round of a match.

-The management of all present numeric values is done by avoiding the use of structures such as the sequences.
+The management of all present numeric values is done by avoiding the use of structures such as sequences.
 These should be generated and set in the correct way for each game creation.
-To avoid such problems, the database has been structured to handle it in a simple way and clean all the numeric values (a trivial example is if you want to increase the numeric value of the turn to go to the next turn.
+To avoid such problems, the database has been structured to handle it simply and clean all the numeric values (a trivial example is if you want to increase the numeric value of the turn to go to the next turn.
 The database will simply take the numeric value of the turn previous and will increase it by one unit, obtaining a new turn).

-The only structure created by the database, using dynamic sql, for each game is a view containing the number of territories won, for each continent, of each player.
+The only structure created by the database, using dynamic SQL, for each game is a view containing the number of territories won, for each continent, of each player.
-The use of the view allows you to know if a player is in possession of all the territories of one or more continents, as well as no more than any territory.
+The use of the view allows you to know if a player has all the territories of one or more continents, as well as no more than any territory.
 The view plays a fundamental role especially in the last case.
 As said every turn is associated with a player.
 Before starting the three gambling steps are checked through the view if the player holds at least one territory.
 If not